Service Level Agreement

 Service Level Agreements (SLAs) essentially represent our promise to deal with your issues and requests within a given time frame.
 They show that we have an efficient and mature process for providing support and that you can have confidence in us.
 All issues are important to us but they are prioritised according to this document.

 Our SLA is based on responding within working hours.

 Standard Hours of cover

-- Our monitoring service runs 24×7 and major issues are dealt with accordingly by our out-of-hours incident team.
+- Our monitoring service runs 24×7 and major issues (*Global blockers only) are dealt with accordingly by our out-of-hours incident team..

-- Our monitoring runs 24x7x365 regardless of your cover.
+- Our monitoring runs 24x7x365 regardless of your package.

 How we work out priorities

-In our experience most issues fall into Low severity medium impact so that tends to be a default.
+In our experience most issues fall into Priority 3 so that tends to be a default.
 The priority assigned dictates the amount of time we give ourselves to deal with your incident or request